 If you want to build the pergola more or less according to the plans, then you will need 8 planks of wood at 8’(3.200m) long.

-You can use any type or colour of wood but it must be tanalised / pressure treated to stop it rotting.
-(The pergola that I built in my garden has lasted for 20 years and is still going strong).
-Use a cut end preserver to prevent the effects of weathering.
-You can paint this onto the cut ends before you attach to the structure, or do it afterwards.
+You can use any type or colour of wood but it must be tanalised/ pressure treated to stop it from rotting.
+(The pergola I built in my garden has lasted for 20 years and is still going strong).
+Use a cut end preserver to protect against the effects of weathering.
+You can paint this onto the cut ends before you attach the rafter to the structure, or do it afterwards.

-Un-planed wood fits into metposts exactly.
+Un-planed wood fits into Metposts exactly.
 If you would prefer a smooth ‘finish’ to the wood, it will have to be ‘planed’.
 However, this has a marked effect on the finished size and therefore will be too small to fit into the Metposts.
-For ‘planed’ wood, I would suggest using concrete to put the posts into the ground.
+For ‘planed’ wood, I would suggest using spacers to pack out the space between the wood and the Metpost.

-The use of trellis panels is optional.
+The use of diamond trellis panels or square trellis panels is optional.
 You don’t need to have any or you could have 2 or 3.
-You would have 3 if you wanted to sit under the pergola, where it would act as a shady retreat, such as a seated arbour.
+You would have 3 if you wanted to sit under the pergola, where it would act as a shady retreat, such as a seating area.